nanopb/nanopb/docs/reference.rst

 Compilation options
 ===================
-The following options can be specified using -D switch given to the C compiler when compiling the nanopb library and applications using it.
+The following options can be specified in one of two ways:

+1. Using the -D switch on the C compiler command line.
+2. By #defining them at the top of pb.h.

 You must have the same settings for the nanopb library and all code that includes pb.h.

 ============================  ================================================
 __BIG_ENDIAN__                 Set this if your platform stores integers and